About city :

 How to reach (transport) :

 You can reach Bissau by air.
 There is an international airport which has daily flights from Lisbon in Portugal.
-Apart from this, there are flights to Dakar in Senegal to Bissau.
+Apart from this, there are flights from Dakar in Senegal to Bissau.

 You can also travel to Bissau from Senegal by road.
 Bush taxis are available.
-Small mini buses called toko tokos are commonly used for travelling by road.
-You should always carry your passport, return ticket and proof of vaccination against yellow fever with you.
+Small mini-buses called toko tokos are commonly used for traveling by road.
+You should always carry your passport, return ticket, and proof of vaccination against yellow fever with you.

 When to visit :

 The warm humid climate is not very comfortable.
 The best time to visit Bissau is from November to February.

 The culture of Bissau is mixed.
 Portuguese is the official language but since its independence from Portugal, most of the settlers have gone back to Europe, and today they constitute only a small percentage of the population of Bissau.
 Most of the population consists of members of different African tribes.
 The majority of the people practice animism, though some have now converted to Islam.
 The result is that the culture of Bissau is very colorful.